Final Project for applied machine learning

 Overview

-The final project in this class is an open-ended data mining project.
+The final project in this class is an open-ended machine learning project.
 Key deliverables are

 - A written report, in a PDF format.
 There is no page limit but you must address all of the requirements below and produce a cohesive report.